Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 White Plains, Poughkeepsie, and Albany are just a few that I can think of off the top of my head.

-When you plan to visit the Hudson Valley, be mindful that traveling by train is as easy as buying a train ticket through the MTA Metro-North Railroad or Amtrak.
+When you plan to explore the Hudson Valley, be mindful that traveling by train is as easy as buying a train ticket through the MTA Metro-North Railroad or Amtrak.

-The Metro-North Railroad is the perfect way to get to and from the Hudson Valley and NYC when you visit the Hudson Valley.
+The Metro-North Railroad is the perfect way to get to and from the Hudson Valley and NYC when you travel within the Hudson Valley.

 Unfortunately, the train only runs from Grand Central to: